Goochie/gch-truefx-pricefeed/README.md

 ## Demo

-Please see the Demo folder for instruction of how to get the demo up and running.
+Please see the Demo folder for instruction on how to get the demo up and running.

 ## Contributing